 Everyone will be so excited to check out your new place, so make sure to give them a grand tour!
 Even if you moved into a small apartment, your friends will definitely want to see all the different rooms and how you’ve made them your own!
 On this note, make sure that each room is spotless and there’s no laundry or garbage lying around.
 You want them to see your new place at its very best!

-When you’re having a big group of people over, it’s so much easier to go the paper route.
+When you’re having a big group of people over, it’s so much easier to use paper plates, paper cups, and paper napkins.
 You won’t have to worry about washing dishes and everyone can throw them out when they’re done instead of piling them up and making a mess.

 Throwing a housewarming party can be fun, yet stressful at the same time.
 Use these 10 tips to ensure it goes smoothly!
 And don’t forget – relax!
 The whole point of a housewarming is to bring your favourite people together to check out your new home and enjoy each other’s company!